vetienne74/DjanGo/README.md

 [Display command output](misc/fileForReadme/runValidationTests.txt)

-This script runs a set a light test cases and should complete within few minutes (even on a laptop).
+This script runs a set a light test cases and should complete within few minutes on a laptop.

 You should get in the ouptput report (displayed on the terminal)

-* All tests marked as PASSED (437 tests passed)
+* All tests marked as PASSED
 * No test marked as FAILED

 Check the summary at the end of report to have a quick look on this.

-:bell: These tests are intended for validation purpose only, they do not allow for performance measurements.

 ## Validated hardware, operating systems and compilers